-How do I know the abortion pills worked?
+How do you know if the abortion pill worked?

-Many women can tell when the abortion is successful.
-They feel the symptoms of pregnancy (nausea, tender breasts, need to urinate) going away or have seen the embryo come out.
-By having an ultrasound, you can learn whether the medicines have worked and if your pregnancy has ended within a few days after the abortion.
-An early ultrasound will tell you if the pregnancy has ended, but it is best wait for an ultrasound for 10 days after using Mifepristone, as only 23% of abortions are totally complete after 7 days.
+Within a few days of the abortion, you can learn whether the medicines have worked and if your pregnancy has ended by having an ultrasound.
+An early ultrasound will tell you if the pregnancy has ended, but it is best wait for 10 days after using Mifepristone before having an ultrasound because only 23% of abortions are totally complete after 7 days.

-The urine home pregnancy test can be done only 3 weeks after taking the medicines, because before 3 weeks, the pregnancy hormones are still in your body and the test might show an unreliable, falsely positive result.
+Three weeks after taking the abortion pill, you can take a urine home pregnancy test to learn if the abortion pill worked.
+You must wait for the three weeks because the pregnancy hormones are still in your body and the test might show an unreliable, falsely positive result.

 If the pregnancy test is still positive after 3 weeks, it is important to get a medical evaluation right away as you may have an ectopic pregnancy, which can be dangerous.

 Recovery period after abortion pills